 NBC, CBS and FOX air the four Divisional Round games the following weekend, with NBC airing the first game and CBS and FOX splitting up coverage for the other three games.
 CBS owns AFC broadcasting rights, so all the playoff games they air will feature AFC teams; same deal with FOX and the NFC.

 Conference Championship games will air on only CBS and FOX.
 Both conference championship games will air on the same day, the Sunday following the Divisional Round games.

 You can live stream every NFL playoff game from either of these two apps completely free, but access to the games only work on mobile phones or tablets; you won't be able to mirror the game onto a TV.

-Our NFL Radio Guide provides all the services and plans available to live stream play-by-play audio coverage for every NFL Playoff game.
+The NFL Radio Guide provides all the services and plans available to live stream play-by-play audio coverage for every NFL Playoff game.

 Watch or Stream the Wild Card Round

-You can watch the Wild Card Round on local TV stations ABC, CBS, FOX and NBC; each station airs one game a piece for this round of the playoffs.
+You can watch the Wild Card Round on local TV stations ABC, CBS, FOX and NBC; each station airs at least one game a piece for this round of the playoffs.
 ESPN simulcasts the ABC game nationwide.
 You can also stream these games online through a cord-cutting cable TV service or by logging into the website or mobile app of the TV network airing the game with your cable credentials.

 Watch or Stream the Divisional Playoffs

 The Divisional Playoffs happen the following weekend after the Wild Card Round.
 Eight teams compete in this round - the six winners from the first round and the two teams that got a first round bye.